MPLAB

 MPLAB is a proprietary freeware integrated development environment for the development of embedded applications on PIC and dsPIC microcontrollers, and is developed by Microchip Technology.

 MPLAB Extensions for Visual Studio Code and MPLAB X for NetBeans platform are the latest editions of MPLAB, including support for Microsoft Windows, macOS and Linux operating systems.

 MPLAB and MPLAB X support project management, code editing, debugging and programming of Microchip 8-bit PIC and AVR (including ATMEGA) microcontrollers, 16-bit PIC24 and dsPIC microcontrollers, as well as 32-bit SAM and PIC32 microcontrollers by Microchip Technology.

 MPLAB X

 MPLAB X is the latest version of the MPLAB IDE built by Microchip Technology, and is based on the open-source NetBeans platform.
 It replaced the older MPLAB 8.x series, which had its final release (version 8.92) on July 23, 2013.

 MPLAB X is the first version of the IDE to include cross-platform support for macOS and Linux operating systems, in addition to Microsoft Windows.
-It supports editing, very buggy debugging and programming of Microchip 8-bit, 16-bit and 32-bit PIC microcontrollers.
+It supports editing, debugging and programming of Microchip 8-bit, 16-bit and 32-bit PIC microcontrollers.
 It supports automatic code generation with the MPLAB Code Configurator and the MPLAB Harmony Configurator plugins.

 MPLAB X supports the following compilers: